Where to Stay in Lisbon - A Local’s Neighborhood Guide

 The Portuguese capital is one of the oldest cities in Europe, and although much of it was destroyed during an earthquake in 1755, some neighborhoods (like Alfama) survived the destruction and remain beautifully preserved.
 Other areas were rebuilt and have been continuously modernized over the centuries, which gives Lisbon an eclectic neighborhood make-up.

 Millions of international visitors come to Lisbon each year, and in high season, the crowds can be overwhelming.
 Prices shoot up, availability for everything drops, and the streets become filled with vacationers.
-Certain neighborhoods are genuinely on the brink of being sacrificed to mass tourism.
+And certain neighborhoods are genuinely on the brink of being sacrificed to mass tourism.

 Table of Contents